-Java: Java is a powerful programming language which is independent of platforms, meaning it can run on multiple computers and operating systems.
+Java: Java is a powerful programming language that is independent of platforms, meaning it can run on multiple computers and operating systems.

-Keyword Density: The percentage a keyword appears on a page in comparison to the rest of the text.
-If you have 100 words but 3 of those are you target keyword: you would have a 3% keyword density.
+Keyword Density: The percentage of a keyword that appears on a page in comparison to the rest of the text.
+If you have 100 words but 3 of those are your target keyword: you would have a 3% keyword density.
 You typically don’t want a keyword density higher than 2.5%.

 Keyword Stuffing: When a keyword phrase is used excessively throughout a web page to falsely increase keyword density.
 This is not encouraged nor is it a best practice.

 Keyword: A word or phrase relevant to your line of business that you want to optimize your website and web pages to appear in search results when people are looking for content related to those words.